 Our bread and butter, our raison d'etre...

 We blow either: 1.
 Premium expanding fiberglass, made by several manufacturers and featuring a recycled glass component.
 This stuff has no smell and almost no dust, so for lots of jobs it is a great option.
 2. GreenFiber's Low Dust cellulose insulation, a non-toxic natural product made from 85% recycled paper fiber, thereby reducing landfill waste.
 Each bag contains the equivalent of about 46 Sunday newspapers.
 It is processed by electrically-driven mills that consume relatively little energy when operating, and which can be shut down completely at the end of the production day.
 This lowers energy consumption and allows the company to efficiently adjust manufacturing to meet customer demand.
+The bad?
+It's super dusty and it's pretty stinky in the summer and it costs more than the fiberglass option, too.

-Air Sealing I can't tell you how to live your life, but I'll try: if you get a competitor's salesman in your home telling you their crews don't airseal because "a house needs to breathe," please send them packing back to 1985.
+Air Sealing: I can't tell you how to live your life, but I'll try: if you get a competitor's salesman in your home telling you their crews don't airseal because "a house needs to breathe," please send them packing back to 1985.
 In terms of overall comfort and energy savings, this step is as important as adding insulation.
 We use caulk and foam to stop the leaks between your attic and home where we detect them, because we don't want that nasty superheated/super-freezing attic air mixing with your home's clean, treated air (does anyone say "Duh!" anymore?)
 The more we can keep the extreme temperatures in your attic separate from your living space below, the better off you'll be, and the more you'll save on your Xcel bill.
 If you are getting cheap bids that skip this step, you could be making a very costly mistake-when there are only a couple inches of existing insulation, the only good thing about that is that we can get in there and really seal everything up before all the new insulation is added, and then you get a great one-two punch.
-Once all the insulation has been blown in, there will likely never again be an opportunity to really thoroughly seal it up, so if this step is skipped, it is a real missed opportunity.
+Once all the insulation has been blown in, there will likely never again be an opportunity to really thoroughly seal it up, so when this step is skipped, it is a real missed opportunity.